DarkYasiyaMr/QUUEN-ESHU-MD/Readme.md

 ### Prerequisites

-Before installingQUUEN ESHU-MD, ensure that you have the following dependencies installed on your system:
+Before installing NEXUS-MD, ensure that you have the following dependencies installed on your system:

 - FFmpeg
 - Node.js

 ### Deploy on Any Shell (Including Termux)

-To deployQUUEN ESHU-MD on any shell, including Termux, follow these steps:
+To deploy NEXUS-MD on any shell, including Termux, follow these steps:

 1. Fork theQUUEN ESHU-MD repository
 2. Edit the `config.js` file with your desired configuration details